aamott/aamott/README.md

-Recent graduate of BYU - Idaho with a degree in Software Engineering and lover of 3D Printing, electronics, and coding.
+Graduate of BYU - Idaho with a degree in Software Engineering and lover of 3D Printing, electronics, and coding.
 You can reach me on [LinkedIn](https://www.linkedin.com/in/adamamott/) 📫

 <!---